jito-labs/mev-bot/README.md

 ## Overview

 Backrunning in the context of decentralized finance (DeFi) is a strategy that takes advantage of the public nature of blockchain transactions.
 When a large trade is made on a decentralized exchange (DEX), it can cause a temporary imbalance in the price of the traded assets.
-A backrun is a type of arbitrage where a trader, or in this case a bot, sees this incoming trade and quickly places their own trade first, aiming to profit from the price imbalance.
+A backrun is a type of arbitrage where a trader, or in this case a bot, sees this incoming trade and quickly places their own right after it, aiming to profit from the price imbalance.

 The Jito Backrun Arb Bot implements this strategy in three main steps: